-NSPRA Academy: Regional Services
+NSPRA Academy: Regional Education Services

-When: Sep 17, 2026
+When: Thu, Sep 17, 2026

-Through practical tools, shared examples, and structured frameworks, participants will learn how to provide meaningful, sustainable communication support while building trust and credibility with the districts and leaders they serve.
+Through practical tools, shared examples and structured frameworks, participants will learn how to provide meaningful, sustainable communication support while building trust and credibility with the districts and leaders they serve.

 Module 1: Thursday, September 17, 2026 (2 - 4 p.m.
 ET, Virtual): Understanding Your Role in the Ecosystem